tylergross97/pdx_somatic_variant_calling/README.md

 7. Python (version 3.6 or later) for downstream analysis of contamination
    - Installation instructions: [Python Installation Guide](https://www.python.org/downloads/)

-Please ensure all prerequisites are properly installed and configured before running the pipeline.
-For detailed installation instructions of each tool, refer to their respective documentation.

-Now all you need to do is define the paths of these downloaded files in your nextflow.config file that you will be creating based on the nextflow.config.template file.
-Instructions [below](#configuration)

 ### Reference Genomes

 Instructions for obtaining and preparing the reference genomes: